 Sustainability is at the core of everything we do.
 We founded this business on the principle of having no negative impact at any stage of the process, hence the name!
-Here are just some of the ways we try to make ZN as environmentally friendly as possible:
+Here are just some of the ways we try to make Zero Negativity as environmentally friendly as possible:

-All of our products are certified as being made from organic cotton, recycled plastic, or a blend of the two.
-These have a drastically lower carbon footprint than conventional cotton or virgin polyester.
+All of our clothing products are certified as being made from organic cotton, recycled plastic, or a blend of the two.
+These have a drastically lower ecological impact than conventional cotton or virgin polyester in terms of their water and energy usage, and carbon emissions.
+We provide each bulk order customer with a report detailing the environmental savings made by using these fabrics.

 We use only water-based, solvent-free, plastic-free inks and heat transfers for garment decoration - even the transfer backings are made of PET, which is all recycled!

-Any tags attached to garments are made of recycled card, attached by recycled string, and the invoice in every box is made of recycled paper.
+Any swing tags attached to garments are made of recycled card, attached by recycled string, and the invoice or packing list in every box is made of recycled paper.

 Our suppliers all have some form of environmental and labour accreditations, and when you enquire about particular products we can list the certifications that apply to it.
 You can read more about the different types of accreditation by clicking here.